Gamma Piscis Austrini

 Gamma Piscis Austrini, Latinized from γ Piscis Austrini, is three-star system in the southern constellation of Piscis Austrinus.
 It is visible to the naked eye with a combined apparent visual magnitude of +4.448.
 Based upon an annual parallax shift of 15.1 mas as seen from the Earth, the system is located about 216 light years from the Sun.

 The A and B components, as of 2010, are separated by 4 arc seconds in the sky along a position angle of 255°.
-The "A" component is itself a binary, made up of two stars orbiting each other with an orbital period of 15 years and a separation of nine astronomical units, with a combined apparent magnitude of 4.59.
+The "A" component is itself a binary, made up of two stars orbiting each other with an estimated orbital period of 15 years and a separation of nine astronomical units, with a combined apparent magnitude of 4.59.
 The component Aa has 2.65 times more mass than the Sun and 2.9 times its radius, being a chemically peculiar star with a spectral type A0 Vp(SrCrEu).
 The Ab component is smaller, at 0.94 times the Sun's mass and 0.84 times its radius.
 The fainter magnitude 8.20 companion, component B, is an F-type main sequence star with a class of F5 V. It has 20% more mass than the Sun and a radius 15% larger.

 Gamma Piscis Austrini is moving through the Galaxy at a speed of 24.1 km/s relative to the Sun.
 Its projected Galactic orbit carries it between 6624 pc and 9475 pc from the center of the Galaxy.
 It came closest to the Sun 1.8 million years ago at a distance of 48.13 pc.

 The current age of the system is 350 million years.
 It will become a triple white dwarf system within 14 billion years.